 7. Gain access to management expertise unavailable internally — 15%

 8. Reduce time to market — 9%

 How does outsourcing work?

-Software developers and IT professionals are more often than not hired through a recruiting agency, or an agency as it makes it easier and faster for companies to find the person with the qualities and experience they are looking for.
-They deal with all the sourcing and the companies cherry-picks those they like.
+Software developers and IT professionals are more often than not, hired through a recruiting agency, or an agency as it makes it easier and faster for companies to find the person with the qualities and experience they are looking for.
+Staffing agencies deal with all the sourcing, and the companies cherry-pick those they like.

-Once these professionals are found they can be placed in a particular office space, which usually requires extra work for the company or HR executive — or left to work remotely by their own means.
+Once the agency finds qualified professionals for the company, new workers can be placed in a particular office space, which usually requires extra work for the company or HR executive — or left to work remotely by their means.

-In conclusion, outsourcing can be a very helpful strategy for a company’s profit margins and for productivity purposes, it comes with both its benefits and drawbacks, which we’ll explore in our next piece!
+In conclusion, outsourcing and co-sourcing can be a successful strategy for any company’s profit margins, and for productivity purposes, it comes with both its benefits and drawbacks, which we’ll explore in our next piece!